Boris Johnson accused of ‘checking out’ from No 10 amid heatwave emergency

 “You’ve got a Cabinet that is completely distracted with the circus of a leadership race.”

-Cabinet Office minister Kit Malthouse will chair a Cobra meeting on Monday, having held them on Saturday and Thursday.
+Cabinet Office minister Kit Malthouse chaired a Cobra meeting on Monday, having held them on Saturday and Thursday, and defended Mr Johnson’s response.

+He told MPs: “It’s literally my job as Chancellor of the Duchy of Lancaster to chair Cobra, in particular where the civil contingencies secretariat is involved, and then to brief the Prime Minister accordingly – which I did yesterday morning at 8am.”

+Mr Malthouse later added: “It feels like a political attempt to create some air of panic about the next 36 hours and indeed it seems a politically-motivated assault upon the Prime Minister, which is completely unfair.

 Mr Johnson shot a selfie video from a Typhoon fighter jet on Thursday, which he described as having taken off from RAF Coningsby in Lincolnshire like a “vertical firecracker”.